-Together with Habitat, we’ve helped ensure safe and affordable housing in partnership with nearly 3,000 families in all 50 states.
+Together with Habitat, we’ve helped ensure safe and affordable housing in partnership with more than 3,000 families in all 50 states.
 We’ve underwritten Habitat’s Women Build program since 2004, and we continue to bring together women from all walks of life to raise walls alongside local families in need.
 The goal in 2012 was to recruit and train the next generation of Habitat builders – “The Build Generation” – young women ages 18-24.
 Several Habitat affiliates hosted mother-daughter teams, and Lowe’s Heroes helped lead the fight to end poverty housing.
 More than 12,000 volunteers, including 915 Lowe’s Heroes, raised their hammers for Habitat and built more than 275 homes across the United States.

 Lowe’s also was proud to partner with Habitat on several new initiatives and continuing programs in 2012: